History of masturbation: Ancient history

+Using the example of Diogenes' public masturbation, Laqueur points out that ironically, in the ancient world, masturbation was thought to be the most moderate form of sexual release; the opposite of what it would become after Onania (91).

+Masturbation was regarded as a symbol for being lower class.

 Most information about masturbation in ancient Greece comes from surviving works of ancient Greek comedy and pottery.
 Masturbation is frequently referenced in the surviving comedies of Aristophanes, which are the most important sources of information on ancient Greek views on the subject.
 In ancient Greek pottery, satyrs are often depicted masturbating.

 According to the Lives and Opinions of Eminent Philosophers by the third-century AD biographer Diogenes Laërtius, Diogenes of Sinope, the fourth-century BC Cynic philosopher, often masturbated in public, which was considered scandalous.
 When people confronted him over this, he would say, "If only it were as easy to banish hunger by rubbing my belly."
 Diogenes, speaking in jest, credited the god Hermes with its invention: he allegedly took pity on his son Pan, who was pining for Echo but unable to seduce her, and taught him the trick of masturbation in order to relieve his suffering.
 Pan in his turn taught the habit to young shepherds.

 Masturbation is little noted in the sources for ancient Roman sexuality.
 The poet Martial considers it an inferior form of sexual release resorted to by slaves.
 Aulus Gellius, a Latin writer of the second century A.D., claims that the fragment of Empedocles "O wretches, utter wretches, from beans withhold your hands" refers to the testicles symbolically, trying to keep men away "from excess in venery".
 Though infrequently mentioned, masturbation was a longstanding theme in Latin satire, appearing in one of the few surviving fragments of Lucilius, Rome's earliest practitioner of the genre.
 The Romans preferred the left hand for masturbation.

 Cultures without masturbation

-Within the African Congo Basin, the Aka and Ngandu ethnic groups all lack a word for masturbation in their languages and are confused by the concept of masturbation.
+Within the African Congo Basin, the Aka people lack a word for masturbation in their language and are confused by the concept of masturbation.
+Masturbation is also apparently rare in some other forested areas of the Congo.
+For example when a researcher attempted to collect semen samples from Lese men in the Ituri forest, they seemed to not be familiar with or understand the concept, and the samples were mixed with vaginal secretions.